CGAT-Group/DICAST/docs/source/further-information/example-files.rst

 This command will start the mapping tools indicated in the `snakemake_config.yaml` (E.g. MAJIQ, Whippet).

 First, the pipeline will build all necessary dockers.
-Second, the pipeline will create a `/path/to/DICAST/output` folder with the alignment results inside the dedicated folders (e.g., majiq-output, hisat-output, whippet-output).
+Second, the pipeline will create a `/path/to/DICAST/output` folder with the event detecton results inside the dedicated folders (e.g., majiq-output, hisat-output, whippet-output).

 .. toctree::
    :maxdepth: 2